-Each year Santander Universities UK collaborates with Santander Universities US to send two students from the UK to Babson College in Boston.
-In 2014 James Geary, Keele University, and Nada Aly from the University of Liverpool, were given the opportunity to participate in the programme to attend Babson College in Boston for two weeks.
+Each year Santander Universities UK collaborates with Santander Universities US to send a small number of students from the UK to Babson College in Boston.
+In 2017 three students, from Northumbria University, Middlesex University and Wolverhampton University, were given the opportunity to participate in the programme to attend Babson College in Boston for two weeks.
 Whilst there students were able to experience the United States university lifestyle, attend lectures and also socialise with other students.
 The programme was focused on entrepreneurial thought and action and each class was based on a different aspect of entrepreneurship.
 This is an annual programme with the aim of strengthening relationships between UK universities and Babson College, Boston.

 As well as providing opportunities for UK students to visit partner universities across the world, each year the Santander Universities Global division arranges for students from the University of Valencia to visit London.
 While here, the students visited some of the top Spanish companies with offices in London, including a visit to the Santander London Head Office.
 In 2017 the students' visit to Santander included presentations from members of the Santander Universities and Santander Corporate Team about working in a large corporate environment and the importance of taking on international work experience.

-The III Universia International Vice-Chancellors Meeting in Rio de Janeiro took place on 28th and 29th July 2014, with the aim of analysing the future of universities and their ability to respond to the demands of today's society.
+The IV Universia International Vice-Chancellors Meeting in Salamanca took place on 21st and 22nd May 2018, with the aim of analysing the future of universities and their ability to respond to the demands of today's society.

-During the event Santander Group Chairman, Emilio Botín, emphasized the efforts of Santander and Universia to attain the set goals and took the opportunity to announce Santander's investment of 700 million euros to university projects in the next four years.
+During the event Santander Group Chairman, Ana Botín, emphasized the efforts of Santander and Universia to attain the set goals and promote an open higher education, which fosters tolerance and social inclusión.

-The 4th Universia International Meeting of Vice-Chancellors will be held in Salamanca in 2018.
+The 5th Universia International Meeting of Vice-Chancellors will be held in 2022.